Richard Sharples: Search, arrests, and sentence

+Execution

 Both men were hanged on 2 December 1977 at Casemates Prison.
-A moratorium on hanging was then in effect, and, although others had been sentenced to death in the intervening years, no one had been executed in Bermuda since the Second World War.
-Burrows and Tacklyn would be the last people to be executed under British rule anywhere in the world.
+A moratorium on hanging was then in effect and while others had been sentenced to death in the intervening years, no one had been executed in Bermuda since the Second World War.
+Burrows and Tacklyn were the last people executed under British rule anywhere.
+The last hangings on British soil had occurred in 1965, while the last death sentence was passed on the Isle of Man in 1992.
+This sentence was eventually quashed and replaced by life imprisonment following retrial in 1994.
+Meanwhile, the death penalty in the Isle of Man had been abolished in 1993.

+Since nobody in Bermuda had any experience with carrying out execution, a hangman had to be flown over from Canada, which had carried out its the last executions in 1962.

+Riots

 Three days of rioting followed the executions.
 During the riots, the Bermuda Regiment proved too small to fulfil its role (which was considered by Major General Glyn Gilbert, the highest ranking Bermudian in the British Army, in his review of the regiment, leading to its increase from 400 soldiers to a full battalion of 750).
 As a consequence, at the request of the Bermuda Government, soldiers of the 1st Battalion the Royal Regiment of Fusiliers were flown in as reinforcements in the aftermath of the riots.
 The cost of the damages was estimated to be $2 million.

+Aftermath

+In 2013, Mel Ayton wrote Justice Denied - Bermuda's Black Militants, the Third Man, and the Assassinations of a Police Chief and Governor, in which he argued that a third man had been involved in the murder of Sharples, but was never prosecuted.
+The "third man" was described as the most violent member of the Berets and a leader of a more militant faction the group.
+He advocated for the elimination of the island's political leaders and the institution of a "revolutionary Marxist government."

 Honours and decorations

-On 20 December 1940, Sharples was awarded the Military Cross (MC) for "gallant conduct in action with the enemy".
+On 20 December 1940 Sharples was awarded the Military Cross (MC) for "gallant conduct in action with the enemy".
 In 1945, he was mentioned in dispatches for services in Italy.
 In 1946, he was awarded the Silver Star, the United States Armed Forces third-highest military decoration for valor in combat.
 He was appointed an Officer of the Order of the British Empire (OBE) in the 1953 Coronation Honours List.

-In 1972, Sharples was knighted as a Knight Commander of the Order of St Michael and St George following his appointment as Governor of Bermuda.
+In 1972 Sharples was knighted as a Knight Commander of the Order of St Michael and St George following his appointment as Governor of Bermuda.

+On 4 July 2025 Sharples was awarded the Elizabeth Emblem.